barbarer/py4e-int/_sources/regex/writecode.rst

             .. activecode:: regex_writecode7q
                 :practice: T
-                :datafile: mbox-short4.txt
+                :datafile: mbox-short.txt
                 :autograde: unittest

-                Finish the code below to find all of the emails in "mbox-short4.txt" and add them to a list and return the list.
+                Finish the code below to find all of the emails in "mbox-short.txt" and add them to a list and return the list.
 An email starts with an alphanumeric character followed by one or more non white space characters and then "@" followed by one or more non white space characters with one alphabetic character at the end.
                 ~~~~
                 import re
-                hand = open('mbox-short4.txt')
+                hand = open('mbox-short.txt')
                 ====
                 from unittest.gui import TestCaseGui